MuhammadRidha7/Shia-vs-Sunni/README.md

 Muḥammad is the Messenger of Allah.
 And those with him are firm with the disbelievers and compassionate with one another.
 You see them bowing and prostrating, seeking Allah’s bounty and pleasure.
 The sign on their faces from the trace of prostrating.
 This is their description in the Torah.
 And their parable in the Gospel is that of a seed that sprouts its branches, making it strong.
 Then it becomes thick, standing firmly on its stem, to the delight of the planters—in this way Allah makes the believers a source of dismay for the disbelievers.
 To those of them who believe and do good, Allah has promised forgiveness and a great reward. \
 `Surah al-Fath, verse 29`

-This cannot include all of the sahaba, as many of them went back to their jahili ways of living upon the death of The Prophet (s). \
+This cannot include all of the sahaba, as a considerable number of them went back to their jahili ways of living upon the death of The Prophet (s). \
 `Sahih Bukhari, hadith 2115 and 6212` \
 `Sahih Muslim, Kitab Fadha'il, bab 9` \
 `Fath ul-Bari, by Ibn Hajar, vol 11, page 475` \
 `Umdat ul-Qari, vol 23, page 135 and page 142`
 And more sources...

-And regarding the 11th verse of Surah al-Anfal, we discussed that in section 2.
+And regarding the 11th verse of Surah al-Anfal, we examined that in the previous sections.

 # The Quran repeatedly blames Aisha and Hafsa